FTC Announces Final 'Click to Cancel' Rule

 Following evaluation of public comments, the FTC dropped from the new rule a proposed requirement that sellers provide annual reminders to consumers of the negative option feature of their subscription, as well as a proposed prohibition on sellers offering consumers alternatives to cancellation if the consumers did not ask to hear about such offers.

-The Commission voted 3-2 to approve the final rule, with Commissioners Melissa Holyoak and Andrew N. Ferguson voting no. Holyoak issued a dissenting statement, in which she argues that the new rule is too vague in defining “unfair or deceptive” practices, that it “fails to demonstrate that the unfair or deceptive acts or practices related to negative option billing are ‘prevalent,’” that it incentivizes companies to avoid negative option features that help both businesses and consumers, that is puts “political expediency over getting things right” and that it is overbroad and therefore may not survive legal challenge.
+The Commission voted 3-2 to approve the final rule, with Commissioners Melissa Holyoak and Andrew N. Ferguson dissenting.
+Holyoak issued a statement, in which she argues that the new rule is too vague in defining “unfair or deceptive” practices, that it “fails to demonstrate that the unfair or deceptive acts or practices related to negative option billing are ‘prevalent,’” that it incentivizes companies to avoid negative option features that help both businesses and consumers, that it puts “political expediency over getting things right” and that it is overbroad and therefore may not survive legal challenge.

 Industry attorney Corey Silverstein told XBIZ that he agrees with Holyoak that “the timing here reeks of politics with US elections only weeks away.”